5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 Founded in 1859, Old Colorado City was Colorado’s original capital.
 In the 1890’s, saloons, brothels and gaming parlors dominated this Wild West town fueled by the gold rush.

-5. The Air Force Academy
+5. The United States Air Force Academy

 How Much?
 Free.

-Bonus #6: Cheyenne Mountain Zoo
+7. Cheyenne Mountain Zoo

 Keep in mind that if you do plan to visit the Cheyenne Mountain Zoo, advance reservations are required since popular days and times do tend to sell out.
-For more information and to book advance tickets, visit the Cheyenne Mountain Zoo official website.
+The good news is that the timed reservation system keeps the zoo from overcrowding at popular times which means when you get there you’ll have a place to park in their free parking lot.

 Hours: Open daily from 9:00am – 5:00pm (last admission 4:00pm).